njfamirm/blog/site/en/blog/eleventy-folder-structure-guide.md

 ### 4. Data

 The `_data` folder is a powerful feature in Eleventy.
-It's used for storing [global data](https://www.11ty.dev/docs/data-global/){target="_blank"} files that can be accessed by any template across the site.
+It's used for storing [Global Data](https://www.11ty.dev/docs/data-global/){target="_blank"} files that can be accessed by any template across the site.
 This could include site metadata, configuration settings, or any other data that needs to be available site-wide.
 The data in these files can be written in various formats like JSON, JavaScript, or YAML, providing flexibility in how you manage your site's content and settings.

 ### 5. Output